 I love creating crafts with kids in mind, and Valentine’s Day is the perfect time for it.
 You can take the most basic supplies and turn them into something spectacular!
-Recently I created this Owl Mailbox for Kids Crafts 1-2-3 Magazine and it was featured on the cover!
-This would be a great craft for kids in elementary school or for a scouting troop – such a cute way to store and display all your Valentine’s Day cards.
+Recently I created this Owl Valentine’s Mailbox for Kids Crafts 1-2-3 Magazine and it was featured on the cover!
+These kid’s Valentine’s crafts would be great for kids in elementary school or for a scouting troop – such a cute way to store and display all your Valentine’s Day cards.
 Make sure the grown-ups are using the craft knife!

 Empty cardboard oatmeal container